cn-jyuan/cn-jyuan.github.io/_teaching/2020-IFFIMIAC.md

 location: "Xi'an, China"
 ---

 International Forum on Frontiers of Intelligent Medical Image Analysis and Computing 2021 will be organized online by **Xidian University, Southeastern University and Hong Kong Baptist University**.
+The Forum is supported by the Ministry of Science and Technology (Grant no. 20200027095).

 ## Introduction